 “We are born at a given moment, in a given place and, like vintage years of wine, we have the qualities of the year and of the season of which we are born.
 Astrology does not lay claim to anything more”.
 Carl Jung (1875-1961, Psychiatrist & Psychoanalyst.

-In astrotherapy the individual’s birth chart is consulted within a traditional counselling setting with a qualified counsellor.
-It’s as if 3 people are in the session: counsellor, client and birth chart.
-I listen to the client, their story and their struggles whilst assimilating the information held in the birth chart – this process is different from astrology readings with an astrologer.
-The birth chart maps archetypes at the personal level and acts as a guide only throughout sessions.
-The objectives of astrotherapy are to: help clients grow their self-awareness; understand their personality and make up; facilitate a transpersonal inquiry (bigger picture stuff!).
+It’s as if 3 people are in the session: astrologer, client and birth chart.
+I listen to the client, their story and their struggles whilst assimilating the information held in the birth chart.
+Opposed to giving an astrology reading, I work in a person centred therapeutic orientation making suggestions as to what the chart aspects may mean for the client and encourage the client to share their story, which brings chart aspects into context as per their lived experience.
+The birth chart serves as a guide only and maps archetypes at the personal conscious and unconscious levels and the collective unconscious.
+The objectives of working with astrology in this way are to: help clients grow their self-awareness; understand their personality and make up; facilitate a transpersonal inquiry (bigger picture stuff!).

-Psychological Astrology is a transpersonal based therapy working with myths, symbolism, archetypes, astrology, psychology and the client’s natal chart.
+Psychological Astrology works with myths, symbolism, archetypes, astrology, psychology and the client’s natal chart.
 Carl Jung described archetypes as patterns of psychic perception and understanding common to humanity forming the collective unconscious.
 Planets in our solar system are treated as archetypes and Greek mythology revered planets as gods who held specific roles, traits and characteristics within the Greek pantheon.